jupyterlab/jupyter-chat/docs/source/developers/developing_extensions/extension-providing-chat.md

 ### A full example

-The example below adds a new chat panel to the right.
+The example below adds a new chat to the right panel.

 When a user sends a message, it is logged in the console and added to the message list.